FenixAlliance/ABS.Docs/Fundamentals/Hosting/Hosting-on-IIS.md

 Top-level wildcard bindings (http://*:80/ and http://+:80) should not be used.
 Top-level wildcard bindings can open up your app to security vulnerabilities.
 This applies to both strong and weak wildcards.
 Use explicit hostnames rather than wildcards.
 Subdomain wildcard binding (for example, *.mysub.com) doesn't have this security risk if you control the entire parent domain (as opposed to *.com, which is vulnerable).

-### Clone the Alliance Business Suite Distributable
+### Clone the Alliance Business Suite Distributables

 The best way to manage the Alliance Business Suite Update Flow is to clone the Alliance Business Suite to the publish directory using Git.